Fatwa: Process of iftāʾ

 In theory, fatwas could be delivered orally or in writing, but it is not clear how common oral fatwas were, aside from those issued by an Ottoman office established specifically for the purpose of issuing oral fatwas.
 Many routine, written fatwas were delivered directly to the petitioner on the piece of paper containing the query, leaving no documentary trace.
 However, large collections of ordinary fatwas are preserved in Ottoman and Indian archives.
 Mufti manuals contained a number of regulations about the standard format of a fatwa, such as avoiding blank space that could be used for a spurious addition and concluding the fatwa with an expression like allahu a'lam (God knows best).
 Nonetheless, fatwas took on a variety of forms depending on the local legal culture.

-The 14th century jurist Ibn Taymiyya was known for his methodology of issuing fatwas through direct research of the Qur'an and Hadith, rather than being restrained by the mechanism of the madhhabs (legal schools).
-Explaining Ibn Taymiyya's approach to issue fatwas, his student Al-Dhahabi writes: "He was well informed of the legal views of the [Prophet’s] companions and their followers, and he rarely talked about a subject without quoting the four schools of the imams.
+The 14th century jurist Taqi al-Din Ibn Taymiyya was known for his methodology of issuing fatwas through direct research of the Qur'an and Hadith, rather than being restrained by the mechanism of the madhhabs (legal schools).
+Explaining Ibn Taymiyya's approach to issue fatwas, his student Al-Dhahabi writes: "He was well informed of the legal views of the [Prophet's] companions and their followers, and he rarely talked about a subject without quoting the four schools of the imams.
 Yet, he contradicted the four schools in well-known matters about which he wrote and for which provided arguments from the Koran and the Sunna.
 He has compiled a work entitled Politics According to Divine Law for Establishing Order for Sovereign and Subjects and a book [called] Removing the Reproach from the Learned Imams....
 For some years now he has not issued fatwas (legal opinions) according to a specific school, rather he bases these on the proof he has ascertained himself.
 He supported the pure Sunna and the way of Salafiyah".